 Bourg-Saint-Maurice is located to the north of Col de l’Iseran.
 The climb from Bourg-Saint-Maurice is very long, 47.7km averaging 4.1%.

-You’ll ride through several dimly lit tunnels along the way, so remember to use your front and rear lights.
+You’ll ride through several dimly lit tunnels, so remember to use your front and rear lights.

 Remember to pace yourself as the last 15km that starts from Val-d’Isère averages 6%.